Hinduism in Hungary

 Hinduism is a minority religion in Hungary.
+According to the 2022 census, there were 3,307 Hindus in Hungary (comprising 0.03% of the population).

 International Society for Krishna Consciousness

 The International Society for Krishna Consciousness (ISKCON) runs the Bhaktivedanta Theological College in Hungary.
 The Hungarian government donated a building for the Bhaktivedanta Theological College.

 Krishna devotees first appeared in Hungary at the end of the 1970s, but only in the second wave of the mission, in the mid 1980s, did a viable community develop.

 Hare Krishnas in Hungary

-The leaders of ISKCON mention 8,000-12,000 devotees living in Hungary.

-According to Tamas Barabas (one of the leaders of the ISKCON), 190-200 live in temples, 700-900 practice their religion seriously, on the four festivals 9,000-10,000 persons gave their names, many of whom go to different Krishna programmes.
+The leaders of ISKCON mention that there are 8,000 to 12,000 devotees living in Hungary.
+According to Tamas Barabas (one of the leaders in ISKCON), 190 to 200 devotees live in temples, and 700 to 900 devotees practice their religion seriously.
+In the four festivals, 9,000 to 10,000 persons gave their names, many of whom go to different Krishna programmes.
 The biggest ISKCON centre in Hungary is the rural community located in Somogyvamos, a small village in south-western Hungary.

 Sivarama Swami is the official GBC representative in Hungary.